 Can I Use A Personal Bank Account For Business?

-It’s important to note, too, that if you have a history of mixing business and personal assets, your personal finances could be at risk if you ever decide to seek bankruptcy protection for your business or if your business fails.
+If you have a history of mixing business and personal assets, your personal finances could be at risk if you ever decide to seek bankruptcy protection for your business, if your business fails, or if you’re sued.
 Isolating business funds in their own account keeps your business and personal interests separated and offers you financial protection.

-One big advantage to business banking is that it allows you to keep your personal and business expenses separate.
-That’s something business owners — or their accountants — tend to find very helpful when tax time rolls around.
+Business banking allows you to keep clean records of your business expenses.
+That’s something business owners — and their accountants — find very helpful when tax time rolls around.
 In fact, mixing personal and business funds can be a red flag to the IRS and lead to tax troubles.
 So if you’re using personal accounts to run your business, keep detailed records and save your receipts using an organized system.

 Find The Right Bank Account For Your Business